Cristina MateescuOctober 08, 2021

 Step 5: Innovation

 HR tech should be continuously evolving.
-By assessing if the vendor prioritizes innovation, you can determine if you’re purchasing software that will grow with you — or software that serves a “one-and-done solution” that suits your needs now, but will need to be re-evaluated in the future.
+By assessing if the vendor prioritizes innovation, you can determine if you’re purchasing a software that will grow with you — or a software that serves a “one-and-done solution” that may suit your needs now, but will have to be re-evaluated in the future.

 Step 6: Security and performance